Lorenzo-Protocol/lorenzo/x/btclightclient/README.md

 ### MsgInsertHeaders

 `MsgInsertHeaders` is the main message processed by the BTC light client module.
-Its purpose is to update the state of the BTC chain as viewed by Babylon chain.
+Its purpose is to update the state of the BTC chain as viewed by lorenzo chain.

 The handler of this message is defined at [x/btclightclient/keeper/msg_server.go](./keeper/msg_server.go).